Sunderland girls' Wembley victory

-It was Wembley victory for a team of Sunderland schoolgirls on Sunday as they won the EFL Girls Cup.
+It was Wembley victory for a team of Sunderland schoolgirls yesterday as they won the EFL Girls Cup Trophy.

 It was Wembley victory for a team of Sunderland schoolgirls on Sunday as they won the EFL Girls Cup.
 The youngsters booked their place at the national stadium after overcoming 12 North East schools in the Sunderland AFC Club Heat, before winning the Regional Finals of the nationwide competition.
 The year 7 and 8 girls’ team from St Joseph’s Catholic Academy from Hebburn competed in the final of the competition on the hallowed turf of Wembley, before the EFL Checkatrade Trophy Final kicked off.
 They faced off against Mangotsfield School, representing Bristol Rovers, eventually overcoming a goal deficit to win 3-1.
 As part of their experience, the girls were treated to a tour of Wembley and a pre-match team talk by Arsenal and England ace Jordan Nobbs, who also presented them with the trophy.